pkoning2/pydecnet/README.txt

 Project status:

-As of 4/22/2019, the following are implemented and at least somewhat
+As of 4/29/2020, the following are implemented and at least somewhat
 tested:

-- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; on Mac OS, via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP or over an actual UART); SIMH 3.9 payload-only DMC-11 emulation; Multinet over UDP (not recommended due to the fact that this protocol grossly violates the DECnet specifications) and over TCP.
+- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; on Mac OS, via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP, UDP, or an actual UART); SIMH 3.9 payload-only DMC-11 emulation; Multinet over UDP (not recommended due to the fact that this protocol grossly violates the DECnet specifications) and over TCP.

 - MOP on Ethernet, including console carrier and counters request.